• Dispatch Non-Emergencies or outside the area | 602-495-5555

 Yes, on a case-by-case basis, the Sun City Fire and Medical Department welcomes the opportunity to use structures set for demolition to aid in training.
 The Department cannot take on any responsibility for removing debris, etc. after the training is complete.
 Contact the Fire Marshal’s Office with information.

-Our fire services are paid through sales taxes.
+Our fire services are paid through property taxes.
 Residents are not charged for fire protection services.
 If you require emergency transportation via ambulance or helicopter, those entities will charge for the services they render.
 Ground ambulance rates are set by the Arizona Department of Health Services.
 Air Ambulance rates are not regulated by any government agency.

 EMS reports are free.
 Reports can only be requested by the persons involved in the incident, by the parent or legal guardian (with proof of guardianship) of a minor or by subpoena.
 A signed and notarized medical release form (signed by client or guardian) must accompany a written request by an attorney.
 Picture ID is required if picking up a report in person.
 EMS reports are available approximately seven days after the incident.